 There’s a lot of ground to cover and at this point, you’re probably itching to get started.
 The question is where do you begin?
 We recommend starting the whole process by getting your IT department to do some in-depth skill sharing and set up a regular meetup between the two teams.
 After all, who better to teach the dos and don’ts of development better than the hardcore programming experts?

 Combine these regular meetings with some platform training and your new developers will be well on their way to becoming real innovators.
 When it comes to no-code platforms, you can learn on the go but there are some options available at Betty Blocks which can make the process much smoother:

-- Betty Blocks Academy: If you’re looking for the best of the best training, then the Betty Blocks Academy is the place to be.
+- Betty Blocks Training: Get the most hands-on training possible by jumping directly into the Betty Blocks experience where you'll be able to follow a guided tour, create applications, and begin to see your ideas turn into applications!
 All our no-code developers start their journey here so it’s your tried and tested starting point.
 Here, you’ll learn not only how to use the Betty blocks platform, but the mindset for successful innovation and development processes.

 - Demo Sessions: Get in touch with us to arrange a personalized demo from one of our sales or services team members.
 Just let them know what kind of application you’re trying to build and they’ll walk you through the A-Z of the features you need to build a fully functional business solution.

 - Implementation partners and Betty Services: Sometimes your developers need a little push in the right direction or a helping hand.
 Both our implementation partners and the Betty services department can give you the best possible start for an application.
 While they’re laying out the framework, they’re able to show you how to maintain and adjust the application further down the line.
 If you want a quick start and some guidance, this is the place to go.